How to Photograph

 - Wear a hat: At the canyon dust will be in the air even if it’s not windy, and if it is windy, dust will spill onto your head—I have learned not to go in the canyon without a hat.

-- Bring a tripod: It’s dark in the canyon, so if you’re a serious photographer, don’t even think about photographing there without a tripod.
+- Bring a tripod (photo tour only): It’s dark in the canyon, so if you’re a serious photographer, don’t even think about photographing there without a tripod.

 - Pick one lens and stick with it: Antelope Canyon is incredibly dusty—changing lenses in there pretty much guarantees dust in your camera and on your sensor.
 A zoom lens is best, but whether you go with an ultra-wide or a moderate-to-long telephoto zoom, there will be plenty of shots to keep any lens busy.
-A wide lens is best if you want the ceiling-to-floor sunlight shaft shots, but the wider you compose, the harder it will be to keep your frame free of people and the unrecoverable brightness in the rafters.
-My Upper Antelope lens of choice was usually my 24-105 when I shot Canon; with Sony it’s my 24-70—both are wide enough on a full frame body to cover an entire room, and long enough to frame portions of a scene (with the crowds it’s just too hard to keep people out of the frame with my 16-35).
+A relatively wide lens is best if you want the ceiling-to-floor sunlight shaft shots, but the wider you compose, the harder it will be to keep your frame free of people and the unrecoverable brightness in the rafters.
+I shoot Sony mirrorless; my Upper Antelope lens of choice is usually my 24-105 because they’re wide enough on a full frame body to cover an entire room, and long enough to frame portions of a scene (with the crowds it’s just too hard to keep people out of the frame with my 16-35).
+If you don’t have a 24-105, a 24-70 will do the job as well.
 I’ve also been happy shooting Upper Antelope with my 70-200, a great lens for isolating the canyon’s graceful curves and for composing out people, but that might not be the best choice for a first-time visitor hoping to get the classic light beam shots.
 If you must change lenses, wait until you reach the back of the canyon and get outside.

 - Practice changing lenses: If you must change lenses in the canyon, do it inside a plastic bag, and practice before going into the canyon.